Courage for life Blog

 “Pay careful attention, then, to how you walk—not as unwise people but as wise— making the most of the time, because the days are evil.
 So don’t be foolish, but understand what the Lord’s will is.”
 Ephesians 5:15-17 (HCSB)

-Our Commitments impact everything we do.
+Our commitments impact everything we do.
 Each day, we are given a full twenty-four hours to work with.
 But, if you are like me, you may try to cram something into every little crevice of your day, leaving just enough time to sleep so you can get up and do it all over again.

 When considering our commitments, we must ask ourselves four primary questions.